ApeWorX/silverback/docs/userguides/development.md

 Initializing the app creates a network connection using the Ape configuration of your local project, making it easy to add a Silverback bot to your project in order to perform automation of necessary on-chain interactions required.

 However, by default an app has no configured event handlers, so it won't be very useful.
-This is where adding event handlers is useful via the `app.on_` method.
+This is where adding event handlers is useful via the `bot.on_` method.
 This method lets us specify which event will trigger the execution of our handler as well as which handler to execute.

 ## New Block Events